 IB DP Japanese (Standard Level -Years 1 & 2)

 Japanese B-SL course develops students’ intercultural understanding and an awareness of the relationship between the languages and cultures with which students are familiar.
 The course encourages, through the study of texts and through social interaction, an awareness and appreciation of the different perspectives, in this course, Japanese culture and society.
 The course enables students to understand and use Japanese in a range of contexts and for a variety of purposes.
 The core topics are 1) Communication and media, 2) Global issues, and 3) Social relationships.
 In addition, two from the following five will be covered as well: 1) Cultural diversity 2) Customs and traditions 3) Health 4) Leisure 5) Science and Technology.
 Students are expected to apply their prior knowledge to unfamiliar situations.
-By the end of this 2-year course students aim to become a capable communicator in Japanese.
-Students learn approximately 400 Kanji, reading various text types in Japanese, producing written assignment of 600-800 characters, and engage in Japanese oral communication for various purposes.
+By the end of this 2-year course students aim to become a capable communicators in Japanese.
+Students learn approximately 400 Kanji, read various text types in Japanese, producing a written assignment of 600-800 characters, and engage in Japanese oral communication for various purposes.

 In this ‘Ōlelo Hawai‘i (Hawaiian Language) course, students learn to communicate in Hawaiian through an emphasis on speaking, listening, writing, reading, and cultural understanding.
 Students enrolled in this course learn greetings, basic language structure, and vocabulary.
-With an emphasis on place-based learning, students have the opportunity to learn about Hawaiian language and culture through learning trips to places around the island.
+With an emphasis on place-based learning, students have the opportunity to learn about the Hawaiian language and culture through learning trips to places around the island.

 This course is for students with little to no prior knowledge of the Spanish language.
-Students are exposed to the Hispanic Culture and will learn basic vocabulary and grammar to communicate with peers and teacher.
+Students are exposed to the Hispanic Culture and will learn basic vocabulary and grammar to communicate with peers and teachers.
 This course emphasizes a holistic approach to language study, which promotes a clear understanding that all knowledge is interrelated.

 This course enhances the skills learned in Level 1.
 Students review grammar in a more comprehensive manner.
 Students are also introduced to new advanced grammar concepts and verb tenses.
 There is an emphasis on more complex reading selections that may include contemporary and/or traditional literature.
 Writing becomes more formal and includes essay writing.
-Students develop a greater understanding for the culture of the target language through the knowledge of the geography and history of the culture.
+Students develop a greater understanding of the culture of the target language through the knowledge of the geography and history of the culture.

 In Level 4 students will review and use their knowledge of grammar through Spanish literature.
 One goal of this class is to have students describe, narrate, and present information and/or persuasive arguments on general topics with grammatical control and good pronunciation in an oral presentation of two to three minutes in length.
 Another important goal is to learn how to write a cohesive and coherent analytical or persuasive essay in reaction to a text or on a personal, academic, cultural, or social issue with control of grammar and syntax.